brclar15/thesis/notes/progressReport.md

 The Proclus summaries found in the Venetus A have been full edited and validated.

-The summary of the *Cypria* in the Omega 1.12 has been edited and not validated.
+The summary of the *Cypria* in the Omega 1.12 has been edited and not validated. (still need to remove the unnecessary diaereses)

 **Tabula Capitolina Steele**